The big ten!

 Only had a 56 smooth bore myself.
 The big ones would really be interesting.
 All sorts of options.

 Britsmoothy, Are the air gun pellets that are .177 cal plated steel or lead?
 Is the 10 gauge Pedersoli chrome lined and safe to use steel or non lead substitute shot from migratory game birds?
-On George's Pieta 12 gauge I noticed the low cap shields behind the hammer.
+On Spence10's Pieta 12 gauge I noticed the low cap shields behind the hammer.
 Do you have any problems with exploding cap fragments hitting you in the face.
 John Baird's Buckskin Report did a review of some ML shotguns and got sued for pointing out the low shields behind the nipple.
 Britsmoothy - did you eat everything you shot?

 I use to go up Scotland regularly to stalk red and roe deer but not now.